-During March and April 2024, the Centenario geological team has processed the new information and outlined several new targets to drill-test across the Eden property.
+During March and April 2024, the Centenario geological team processed the new information and outlined several new targets to drill-test across the Eden property.
 For one, the northern structurally-controlled extension, and the upper and deeper portions of the Buenavista epithermal system have yet to be tested.
 There are also important drilling targets across the other sub-parallel mineralized structures, especially the La Provedora prospect, located 1.5 km east of Buenavista.
-The Company hopes to initiate a phase 2 drill program in the second half of the year.
+The Company hopes to initiate a phase 2 drill program in the second half of 2024.

-Financing activity during the year ended December 31, 2023
+Financing activity during the three months ended March 31, 2024